Gain Mastery Over Your Phone

 Consider also this: there’s been a lot of attention lately to phone use among kids, especially looking at all the damage a phone can do to a young brain.
 If we want our kids to grow up with good phone habits, we need to master phone use in our own lives.

 The year 2019 is young.
 If you haven’t done it yet, there’s still time to set your own goals.
 Feel free to join me in trying to gain mastery over your phone.
 I’d love to hear how you go and what you learn.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!